 LEAVE A LEGACY.
 NOT A FOOTPRINT

 Whiskey making is an ancient tradition reliant on the ingredients of our natural ecosystem.
-At Slane Distillery we’re committed to preserving this tradition and protecting the future through trailblazing technologies like carbon capture, renewable biogas and biodiversity conservation.
+At Slane Distillery we’re committed to preserving this tradition and protecting the future through trailblazing technologies like rainwater harvesting, heat recovery, and biodiversity conservation.

 The Rain In Slane

-We get a lot of rain in Ireland, and here at Slane we love it; because Slane Irish Whiskey gets a lot of use from it.
-We catch, collect and treat rainwater to be used as process water.
+We get a lot of rain in Ireland, and here at Slane we love it.
+We catch, collect, and treat rainwater to be used as process water.
 Reusing rainwater in this way reduces our dependence on the Boyne River.

 Slane Irish Whiskey Grains